culanomeara/pp5-peaknutrition/README.md

 This is a list of the Python / Django libraries used in this project.

 * [asgiref](https://github.com/django/asgiref) - A standard Python library to allow for asynchronous web apps and servers to communicate with each other.
-* [cloudinary](https://pypi.org/project/cloudinary/) - A Python package allowing integration between the application and Cloudinary.
 * [dj-database-url](https://pypi.org/project/dj-database-url/) - A Django utility to utilise the DATABASE_URL environment variable to configure the Django application.
 Used with PostgreSQL.
-* [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - A Django package that facilitates integration with Cloudinary storage.
 * [Django](https://www.djangoproject.com/) - A python package for the Django framework.
 * [django-allauth](https://django-allauth.readthedocs.io/en/latest/) - An integrated set of Django applications addressing user authentication, registration and account management.
 * [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - A Django package that provides tags and filters to control the rendering behaviour of Django forms.
-* [django-summernote](https://pypi.org/project/django-summernote/) - A Django package to allow for the embedding of the summernote text editor into Django.
 * [gunicorn](https://gunicorn.org/) - A Python WSGI HTTP Server for UNIX.
 * [oauthlib](https://github.com/oauthlib/oauthlib) - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
 * [psycopg2](https://pypi.org/project/psycopg2/) - A PostgreSQL database adapter for Python.